cfpb/Metro2/README.md

 ## TODO

-- Ingest files from S3
+- Ingest files from S3 *
-- Provision RDS
+- Provision RDS *
-- Switch helm charts to use single database
+- Switch helm charts to use single database **
-- Ensure that helm charts create database correctly if it doesn't already exist
+- Ensure that helm charts create database correctly if it doesn't already exist **
-- Modify code to use secrets when connecting to the database
+- Modify code to use secrets when connecting to the database ***
-- Modify parse-evaluate code to use case / exam specific tables
+- Modify parse-evaluate code to use case / exam specific tables ***
-- Modify django code to pull secrets (maybe pull `secrets.py` out of parseEvaluate?)
+- Modify django code to pull secrets (maybe pull `secrets.py` out of parseEvaluate?) ***
-- Update libraries to latest versions
+- Update libraries to latest versions ***
-- Add integration tests
+- Add integration tests ***
-- Separate S3 by case / exam
+- Separate S3 by case / exam **
-- Get Lamin's bot running again
+- Get Lamin's bot running again ***
-- Add smoke tests once we have a frontend
+- Add smoke tests once we have a frontend +
+- Update environment variable tag code ***
 - Do we need our own ECR or is that shared?
-Provision ECR if we need our own.
+Provision ECR if we need our own. *
-- Create build-deploy pipeline for DEV
+- Create build-deploy pipeline for DEV *
   - checkout code
   - run unit and integration tests
   - run code scan for vulnerabilities